BptLqt/Deflouteur/README.md

 -> We'll separate of course a training set from a test set

--> We'll give in entry the blurred pictures to the auto-encoder, the pictures's informations will be processing through the network's nodes, until the output layer.
+-> We'll give in entry the blurred pictures to the auto-encoder, the pictures's informations will be processed through the network's nodes, until the output layer.
 Then will "show" to the AE the wanted output ( the unblurred image ), will calculate the loss, and use gradient descent in order to ajustate the neurons's weights through backpropagation.

 -> The auto-encoder will perform many epochs of training (500), throught all images (not mini-batchs)